 The first and second milestones of the Agreement are the dosing of the first subjects in a first toxicity study in non-human primates and the dosing of the first patient in a Phase I Clinical Trial, respectively.
 Both of these milestones were achieved as of December 31, 2018 and 2017.
 The fee due for the achievement of these milestones was \$1.0 million each.
 During 2018 and 2017, Anelixis issued \$1.0 million worth of its common stock in lieu of making a cash payment.
-No milestones were achieved during either the nine months ended September 30, 2023 or the year ended December 31, 2022.
+There were no milestones achieved during the three months ended March 31, 2024 or 2023.